Paperback | $19.00 Short | £13.95 | ISBN: 9780262525893 | 264 pp. | 6 x 9 in | 4 b&w illus.| January 2014

 Reflecting the interdisciplinary nature of the authors’ collaboration, the book takes seriously the need to understand ubicomp not only technically but also culturally, socially, politically, and economically.
 Dourish and Bell map the terrain of contemporary ubiquitous computing, in the research community and in daily life; explore dominant narratives in ubicomp around such topics as infrastructure, mobility, privacy, and domesticity; and suggest directions for future investigation, particularly with respect to methodology and conceptual foundations.

 Paul Dourish is Professor of Informatics in the Donald Bren School of Information and Computer Sciences with courtesy appointments in Computer Science and in Anthropology at the University of California, Irvine.
 He is the author of Where the Action Is: The Foundations of Embodied Interaction (MIT Press, 2001, 2004).

-Genevieve Bell is an Intel Fellow and the Director of Intel’s first user-focused research and development lab, Interaction and Experience Research.
+Genevieve Bell is an Intel Fellow and the Director of Intel’s first user-focused research and development lab, Interactions and Experiences Research.